 These strains can help you get rid of headaches, as well as some other accompanying symptoms.

-A pure classic among the strains.
-OG Kush is one of the most popular strains so you won’t have trouble finding it in your area.
-It crushes stress, kills pain, swipes away the migraines.
-With THC levels around 20%, OG Kush will put you to sleep as soon as it starts to wear off.
+A pure classic, OG Kush is one of the most popular strains in the world so you won’t have trouble finding it in your area.
+It crushes stress, kills pain and swipes away the migraines.
+With THC levels around 20%, OG Kush will put you to sleep as it starts to wear off.

 Blue Dream is a perfect strain for daytime rest since it does not provide heavy sedation.
 This high THC strain is great for treating pain and nausea.
 Blue Dream is actually perfect for balancing slight euphoria and body relaxation.

 After suffering a concussion you’ll need lots of naps.

 After a medical observation, your doctor will most probably recommend home rest — no work, no heavy physical activities, no phones, and computers.
 Just a lot of rest and sleep.

 You’ll never be wrong for choosing indica strains since they tend to be good for treating insomnia.